w3f/polkadot-wiki/docs/build-parachains-rococo.md

 chain 300.

-Before we can actually send funds from one parachain to another, we must ensure that the chain's account on the receiptent chain has some funds in it.
+Before we can actually send funds from one parachain to another, we must ensure that the chain's account on the recipient chain has some funds in it.
 In this example, Alice will be sending some funds from her account on parachain 200 to her account on parachain 300.

 We can get that parachain account address, from our parachain 300's terminal: